lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

    - Are there services that have been **increasing over time?**
    - Are there services that have been **decreasing over time?**
    - With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

-**Filtering the "data" tabs:**

-- In order to find filters, navigate to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
-- In order to apply filters, click on the column which needs to be filtered, and the appropriate filters will appear.
-- **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
-   - Click on the **funnel icon** in the top upper right.
-Filters are active if it says "Filters and slicers affecting this visual".
-   - You must **unhide the right-hand filter panel** in order to see which specific filters are active.

-**To save your work and return to it later, create a personal "Bookmark"**
-- To save your Data & Viz tabs in the Power BI app, navigate to the "Bookmark" icon and click "Add a personal Bookmark."
-- Name the bookmark using the naming convention "100a1_abc_teama_YYYY_MM_DD"
-- This will save all of the Clinic Selections, Data, & Viz tabs as they were at the time of creating the bookmark.
-- To update the information saved in an existing bookmark, hover over the three dots by the Bookmark name, and click "Update."

-**Note:** Power BI does not currently support sharing personal bookmarks, but this feature will be coming.

 **That's it for *Modeling to Learn* how to check our patient data and team trends.
 Next is our Done/Do review.**